-- Declaration of the goods held by job worker is done in specified form and manner
+- Declaration of the goods held by job worker is done in Form TRANS-1

 - Supply of semi-finished goods is done only on payment of tax in India or the goods are exported out of India within 6 months from the appointed date (extendable by not more than 2 months).

 Finished goods removed before appointed date for carrying certain processes and returned on or after the appointed date